HelioStrike/Asteroids-tfjs/README.md

 # Asteroids-tfjs
-A simple game using tf.js.
+A "Asteroids" game built using paper.js and tf.js.